 It’s up to you which method you prefer or use, of if you’re anything like me you’ll use a combination of all three.
 Also here’s a great infographic on how to use essential oils topically.

 My preferred options are on the souls of my feet, down both sides of my spine and either side of my neck.
 I intuitively listen to my body and follow it’s lead.

-These five must read e-books will answer most of your burning questions as far as essential oils, aromatic and internal use are concerned.
+dōTERRA is continually releasing new eBooks.
+So be sure to check back over time, just like I do, to see what new releases there are because guaranteed they will answer most of your burning questions as far as essential oils, aromatic and internal use are concerned.

 Essential Oil Safety